Absorbance plate reader with cuvette port

-Our genes define who we are and regulate the myriad of pathways that support life, such as energy provision, movement and growth.
+Our genes define who we are and regulate the myriad of pathways that support life, such as energy provision, movement, and growth.
 The proteins they encode must acquire the precise structure that enables them to bind specifically with their intended target.
-A single mutation can prevent a protein from performing its specific role, often with devastating effect.
+A single mutation can prevent a protein from performing its specific role, often with devastating effects.

 Many diseases and disorders arise from genetic mutations that interfere with the production of a protein with a key function.
 The ability to modify or replace defective genes offers the potential to cure a broad spectrum of serious disorders, many of which are otherwise incurable.
 Indeed, such gene therapy has been a medical goal for several decades.

 Recent advances in genomic techniques that enable precise manipulation of gene sequences have provided renewed hope of ground-breaking genetic treatments becoming more widely available to improve, and even save, the lives of patients with genetic diseases.
 A broad spectrum of gene therapies is being researched, but they typically follow one of three key approaches1.
 A mutated gene could be replaced by a healthy copy of the gene or inactivated to prevent translation of the malfunctioning protein.
 If a vital gene is absent or not working, copies of the required gene may be introduced into the body.

 Despite its huge therapeutic potential, gene therapy is still an experimental technique and much research remains to be done to ensure the long-term safety of this approach.
 Consequently, gene therapy is currently limited to diseases for which there is no cure.
 The indications for which gene therapy is currently being researched include cystic fibrosis, sickle cell anaemia, haemophilia, HIV, muscular dystrophy, and various types of cancer.1

 There have been in excess of 2,500 gene therapy clinical studies initiated across a broad range of indications, from infectious diseases to cancer and complex neurodegenerative disorders.2